 What have I learned?

-Apart from now knowing what “unsprung mass” is, my personal takeaway message is that it pays off to sometimes check on taken-for-granted technologies, to see whether something new, non-obvious, is happening there.
-Also, if now somebody asked me for an example of “software eating the world”, I might tell them about ClearMotion.
+Apart from now knowing what “unsprung mass” is, my personal takeaway message is that it pays off to check on taken-for-granted technologies, to see whether something new, non-obvious, is happening there.
+In this case, this is a completely new business model that go beyond “selling parts or components”, toward data-driven platform business models.
+Also, if now somebody asks me for an example of “software eating the world”, I might tell them about ClearMotion.